Nathan2BLK/Survival-Analysis-DSTI-Project/README.md

 # Survival-Analysis-DSTI-Project
-Goal: Create a Report for the Survival Analysis Class project evaluation at Data Science
+Goal: Create a Report for the Survival Analysis Class project evaluation at Data ScienceTech Institute